Tuesday, February 03, 2026

 Wednesday, January 21, 2026

-Changing the Scheduler Database Maintenance Window
+Changing the Database Scheduler Maintenance Windows

 The purpose of object statistics is to inform the cost-based optimizer about the size and shape of your data, enabling it to make informed decisions about how to execute SQL statements.
 You need to tell it the truth about your data.
 If you don’t, you can’t be surprised if it makes a poor decision.
 Thus, statistics need to be kept up to date as data changes, including not just changes to the volume of data, but also the ranges and distribution of data values in columns.